 Also from Scott Laboratories, this plant truly shines at medium-to-high altitudes.
 SL34’s flavor is characterized by its complex citric acidity, heavy mouthfeel and clean, sweet finish.

-An offshoot of Bourbon, Tekisic produces exceptional flavor with layered acidity and a distinctly heavy mouthfeel.
+An offshoot of Bourbon, Tekisik produces exceptional flavor with layered acidity and a distinctly heavy mouthfeel.
 The sweetness of this coffee is intense, leaning towards flavors like caramel and brown sugar.

 One of the grandaddies of all the varieties, Coffee Arabica Typica has been grown, hybridized and perfected for centuries.
 Cup quality is generally excellent, demonstrating outstanding sweetness, cleanliness and body.